-I’ve done this a number of times and it’s always the same.
-In my case, at least, 98% of the assessment is right on, accurately identifying both my strengths and “areas in need of improvement,” another way to say “weaknesses.”
-And, there are a few comments that “sting” a bit.
+I’ve done this many times, and it’s always the same.
+In my case, at least 98% of the assessment is right on accurately identifying both my strengths and “areas in need of improvement,” another way to say “weaknesses.”
+And there are a few comments that “sting” a bit.
 I’m not necessarily surprised by them.
-It’s just a little difficult to see them in writing and to have to deal with them.
+It’s difficult to see them in writing and deal with them.
 Ouch!

-A typical 360 degree review includes a self assessment and assessments by an individual’s manager, peers, and direct reports.
-Of course, in the church direct reports most often include a number of volunteers.
+A typical 360-degree review includes self-assessment and assessments by an individual’s manager, peers, and direct reports.
+Of course, in the church, direct reports most often include many volunteers.
 The assessments are typically completed anonymously; assessors provide feedback without identifying themselves.

 The obvious advantage of anonymous feedback is that a person gets the “straight scoop” on the perception of others.
-In my experience there are a number of things a person thinks that they are not necessarily willing to tell me to my face.
-It is, never the less, important that I know about these perceptions in order to improve my relationships and overall effectiveness over time.
+In my experience, there are some things a person thinks they are not necessarily willing to tell me to my face.
+Nevertheless, I must know about these perceptions to improve my relationships and overall effectiveness over time.
 Make sense?

-Here’s the issue … especially in the church shouldn’t everyone be expected to speak the truth to one another face-to-face?
-In Matthew 18 Jesus teaches us how to workout our differences.
-Isn’t it true that if one is not willing to say it to a person’s face it shouldn’t be said anonymously in a review?
+Here’s the issue … especially in the church, shouldn’t everyone be expected to speak the truth to one another face-to-face?
+In Matthew 18, Jesus teaches us how to work out our differences.
+Isn’t it true that if one is unwilling to say it to a person’s face, it shouldn’t be said anonymously in a review?

 Here are a couple of facts.
-The chances are good (especially in a larger organization) that if one person is thinking it, others are as well.
+The chances are good (especially in a larger organization) that if one person is thinking about it, others are as well.
 Therefore, the issue is not who said it … it’s what do I need to do to address it?
-And, in practice, there is plenty of opportunity to have one-on-one discussions with the team providing the feedback to ask questions about the feedback.
-Most often, especially in a healthy environment, people will “come clean” and help a person better understand what it is about their behavior that resulted in a criticism or observation.
+And in practice, there are plenty of opportunities to have one-on-one discussions with the team providing the feedback to ask questions about the feedback.
+Most often, especially in a healthy environment, people will “come clean” and help a person better understand what it is about their behavior that resulted in criticism or observation.

-In my opinion, doing an anonymous 360 on a regular basis is the best way to improve over time.
-It’s not painless, but it is the best way to really understand how what I am (or am not) doing affects others.
+In my opinion, doing an anonymous 360 regularly is the best way to improve over time.
+It’s not painless, but it is the best way to understand how what I am (or am not) doing affects others.